OndrejKunc/flutter_dynamic_forms/README.md

 ```

 ### Renderer
 This class simply takes the model and returns a Flutter widget.
-You can also subscribe to the changes on the properties so your widget will be properly updated when something happens on the model.
+You can also subscribe to the changes in the properties so your widget will be properly updated when something happens on the model.
 For this purpose use the Stream defined on each property or use the component property `propertyChanged` which returns Stream and emits value whenever any property changes.
-To redefine UI of the default components inside `flutter_dynamic_forms_components` simply define your own renderers for the existing models.
+To redefine UI of the default components inside `flutter_dynamic_forms_components` simply define your renderers for the existing models.
 You can even have multiple renderers and show a different UI on a different screen.
 Use the `FormElementRendererFunction renderer` parameter of the render method to recursively render children.

 ```dart
 import 'package:flutter/material.dart';